 Encourage team members to keep moving, even when it isn’t their turn to play during an outdoor sports event.
 Continual movement encourages muscles to keep warm and the body to maintain its heat.

-Portable propane heaters can be placed on the sidelines to keep feet warm during downtime in an outdoor sports game.
+Portable propane heaters can be placed on the sidelines to keep feet warm during downtime.
 Always keep an adult nearby to supervise, and never allow kids to get too close.

 Always do a check of the weather before a game.
-If there is any chance of dangerous wind chill or excessively low temperatures, it is best to reschedule your winter sports game.
-The safety of each player is most important, no matter the conditions of the season.
+If there is any chance of dangerous wind chill or excessively low temperatures, it is best to reschedule your winter match.
+The safety of your players is most important - no matter the expectations your had for the season.

 Encourage Participation and Team Spirit

-You may find that there are parents, grandparents, and friends who are excited to be involved with the details of planning the team’s season.
-These individuals may be willing to secure the resources needed to keep players warm and safe, or provide creative ideas for game times as the temperatures begin to drop.
+You may find that there are parents, grandparents and friends who are excited to be involved with the details and planning the team’s season.
+These individuals may be willing to secure the resources needed to keep players warm and safe, or provide other creative ideas for game times as the temperatures begin to drop.

-Personalized sweatshirts and jackets are a great way to encourage team spirit, and can serve a practical use off the field, as well.
-No matter a player’s position or skill level, he or she wants to feel included and valued for the contributions made to the game.
-When everyone involved is given the opportunity to display their team's colors and logo, it can serve as a unifier and source of encouragement.
+Personalized sweatshirts and jackets are a great way to encourage team spirit, and can serve a practical use off the field as well.
+No matter a player’s position or skill level, he or she will want to feel included and valued for the contributions made to the game.
+An opportunity to display the team's insignia can serve as a way to unify individual members and as source of encouragement.

-Winter sports offer exciting opportunities to teach teamwork, responsibility, dedication, and perseverance.
-Coaches and leaders have an important role to play as they model patience and offer encouragement to players of all ages and skill levels.
+Winter sports also offer exciting opportunities to teach our young about teamwork, responsibility, dedication, and perseverance.
+Coaches and other leaders have an important role to play as they model patience and offer encouragement to players of all ages and skill levels.
 No matter your role, there are a variety of ways to keep team members safe not only with the proper equipment, but with cold-weather protective measures, too.

-For more ideas on how to keep your sports teams prepared during their games.
+Follow our blog for more ideas on how to keep your team engaged, prepared and protected during games.